Bloodshot (comics): Original Valiant Comics Version (1992)

 Angelo Mortalli is a ruthless and arrogant hitman climbing the mob ranks and about to marry the daughter of mobster Gino Canelli, head of one of New York City's major crime families.
 When it is discovered Mortalli is having an affair, Canelli takes revenge by framing him for murder.
 Mortalli offers evidence in exchange for federal witness protection rather than prison.
 But Canelli learns about this further betrayal and buys off an FBI agent to kidnap Mortalli.
 Rather than kill the former hitman, Canelli delivers him to be a new test subject for Project Rising Spirit, an illegal and clandestine attempt to turn people into living weapons, headed by the corrupt scientist Hideyoshi Iwatsu.

 Mortalli's body is injected with microscopic technology called nanites, leaving a blood-red circle scar on his chest.
 The nanites rebuild his brain and body, making Angelo superhuman but erasing his memory in the process.
 When Angelo uses his superhuman abilities or his nanites detect combat situations, his skin becomes paler, often turning chalk-white, and his eyes turn red.

 Escaping from the lab, Mortalli takes the name "Bloodshot" and determines to learn who he was and how he was altered.
 While fighting and killing many members of the New York mob, Mortalli joins forces with the "Eternal Warrior" called Gilad.
 They had been enemies before but Abrams does not hold a grudge because he believes Mortalli metaphorically "died" the night Bloodshot was born.
 Mortalli is later disillusioned after learning about his past actions as a hitman.
 Having no desire to remain in New York or return to his old life, Bloodshot goes to Europe and uses his powers to fight corruption.
-He soon learns that his wife Mary was murdered by a powerful women named Crago.
+He soon learns that his wife Mary was murdered by a powerful woman named Crago.
 He goes after Crago but before killing her Crago reveals that she is his wife.
 He kills her and with the help of Abrams, he creates a new cover identity for himself, "Michael Lazarus," and operates as Bloodshot when he deems it necessary.
 He battles a variety of villains and criminals, some of who are "psiots" or "harbingers" (people born with superhuman powers).
 One of his enemies include Ax, a psiot obsessed with attaining advanced technology such as Bloodshot's nanites and the alien armor of X-O Manowar.

 Readers learn that in the future, the heroic line of Rai warriors adopt a similar appearance to Bloodshot to remember his heroism in the 20th century.
 The 43rd Rai, as well as the 44th Rai, even inherits Mortalli's nanites.